clark-cant-code/Garden/Ecosystem  /Species.md

   - Cabbageworm (juvenile of the Cabbage White Butterfly)
 - Mourning Cloak butterfly
   - Spiny Elm caterpillar (juvenile of the Mourning Cloak butterfly)
+- Monarch butterfly (ok it could have been a Viceroy)
 - Honey bee
 - Bumblebee
 - Ladybug